 Audit, Finance, Risk, Quality & Compliance Committee

-The role of the Audit, Finance, Risk, Quality & Compliance Committee (AFRQCC) is to assist the Board of Directors in carrying out its responsibilities and make recommendations regarding the Company’s accounting policies, financial reporting, internal control system, legal and regulatory compliance and quality management.
-The Board of Directors has not delegated any decision-making power to the AFRQCC.
+The role of the Audit, Finance, Risk, Quality & Compliance Committee (AFRQCC) is to assist the Board in carrying out its responsibilities and make recom¬mendations regarding the Group’s accounting policies, financial reporting, internal controls, legal and regulatory compliance and quality management.
+The Board has not delegated any decision-making power to the AFRQCC.

-In addition, the AFRQCC reviews the basic risk management principles and guidelines, the hedging and financing strategies as well as the bases upon which the Board of Directors determines risk tolerance levels and limits for exposures of raw material positions.
-For details on the financial risk management, see note 26 to the Consolidated Financial Statements.
+In addition, the AFRQCC reviews the basic risk manage¬ment principles and guidelines, the hedging and financing strategies as well as the bases upon which the Board determines risk tolerance levels and limits for exposures of raw material positions.
+For details on the financial risk management, see Note 3.7 to the Consolidated Financial Statements.

-The AFRQCC further assists the Board of Directors in overseeing the external auditors.
-The AFRQCC recommends the external auditors for election, reviews the quality of their work, their qualification and independence, the audit fees, the external audit coverage, the reporting to the Board of Directors and/or the AFRQCC, and assesses the additional non-audit services as well as the annual financial statements and the notes thereto.
-The external auditors attended two meetings of the AFRQCC in fiscal year 2017/18; furthermore, the Chairman of the AFRQCC met the lead external auditor three times outside AFRQCC meetings.
+The AFRQCC further assists the Board in overseeing the external auditors.
+The AFRQCC recommends the external auditors for election, reviews the quality of their work, their qualification and independence, the audit fees, the external audit coverage, the reporting to the Board and/or the AFRQCC, and assesses the additional non-audit services as well as the annual financial statements and the notes thereto.
+The external auditors attended all six meetings of the AFRQCC in fiscal year 2019/20; furthermore, the Chairman of the AFRQCC met the lead external auditor six times outside AFRQCC meetings.

-The Company has its own Internal Audit Department, which reports to the Chairman of the AFRQCC.
-The AFRQCC reviews the quality of the Internal Audit Department.
+The Company’s Internal Audit Department reports to the Chairman of the AFRQCC.
+The AFRQCC reviews the performance of Internal Audit.
 The scope of internal auditing encompasses the examination and evaluation of the adequacy and effectiveness of the organization’s internal control system and the quality of performance in carrying out assigned responsibilities.
-Significant findings of the Internal Audit Department as well as the respective measures of the Management are presented and reviewed in the meetings of the AFRQCC and, in material cases, in the meetings of the Board of Directors.
+Significant findings of Internal Audit as well as the respective measures of the Management are presented and reviewed in the AFRQCC meetings and, in material cases, in the meetings of the full Board.
 The AFRQCC reviews the annual plan of the Internal Audit Department based on a risk assessment.
-In the last fiscal year, the Internal Audit Department was supported on two projects by third-party experts.
+In the last fiscal year, the Internal Audit Department was supported on three projects by third-party experts.

-The AFRQCC meets as often as business requires, but at least three times per fiscal year.
+The AFRQCC meets as often as business requires but at least three times per fiscal year.
 The meetings usually take place in Zurich.
-In the last fiscal year, the Committee met six times.
+In the last fiscal year, the Committee met six times, of which four times in the form of a video conference.
 The meetings lasted two to three hours.
-One of the meetings took place in the context of the Board of Directors’ three-day visit to Brussels/Wieze/Halle, Belgium.
+One of the meetings took place in combination with the Board of Directors’ three-day visit to Milan, Italy.

 Nomination & Compensation Committee

-Timothy E. Minges (Chairman), Fernando Aguirre, Elio Leoni Sceti, and Juergen Steinemann
+Timothy Minges (Chairman), Fernando Aguirre, Elio Leoni Sceti and Yen Yen Tan

-The Company’s Nomination & Compensation Committee (NCC) is elected by the Annual General Meeting of Shareholders and advises the Board of Directors in determining and verifying the compensation strategy and regulations of the Group as well as in preparing the motions for the attention of the General Meeting of Shareholders regarding the compensation of the Board of Directors and the Executive Committee.
-It further assists the Board of Directors in defining and monitoring the performance criteria and it makes recommendations to the Board of Directors with respect to the selection, nomination, compensation, evaluation, and, when necessary, the replacement of key executives.
-The Board of Directors has not delegated any decision-making power to the NCC.
-The NCC establishes jointly with the Chief Executive Officer a general succession planning and development policy.
-The NCC reviews and recommends the remuneration to be paid to members of the Board of Directors and the Members of the Executive Committee.
-It also ensures a transparent Board and Executive Committee nomination process and evaluates potential conflicts of interest involving Management and Members of the Board.
-The NCC monitors the developments of the regulatory framework for compensation of the top Management and the Board of Directors on an on-going basis and develops suggestions for the respective adaptations of the Group’s compensation system.
+The Company’s Nomination & Compensation Committee (NCC) is elected by the Annual General Meeting of Shareholders and advises the Board in deter¬mining and verifying the compensation strategy and regulations of the Group as well as in preparing the motions for the attention of the Annual General Meeting of Shareholders regarding the compensation of the Board and the Executive Committee.
+It also assists the Board in defining and monitoring the performance criteria, and it makes recommendations to the Board with respect to the selection, nomination, compensation, evaluation, and, when necessary, the replacement of key executives.
+The Board has not delegated any decision-making power to the NCC.
+The NCC establishes, jointly with the Chief Executive Officer, a general succession planning and development policy.
+The NCC reviews and recommends the remuneration to be paid to members of the Board and the Executive Committee.
+It also ensures a transparent Board and Executive Committee nomination process and evaluates potential conflicts of interest involving Management and members of the Board.
+The NCC monitors the developments of the regulatory framework for compensation of the top Management and the Board on an ongoing basis and develops suggestions for the respective adaptations of the Group’s compensation system.

-The NCC meets as often as business requires, but at least three times per fiscal year.
+The NCC meets as often as business requires but at least three times per fiscal year.
 The meetings usually take place in Zurich.
-Last year, the NCC met five times, once in the form of a conference call.
+Last year, the NCC met five times, of which three times in the form of a video conference.
 The meetings lasted two hours.
-One of the meetings took place in the context of the Board of Directors’ three-day visit to Brussels/ Wieze/Halle, Belgium.
+One of the meetings took place in the context of the Board of Directors’ three-day visit to Milan, Italy.